pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.8.3 Protocol Signature and Final Approval

-Upon completion of all design, verification, and validation activities, and receipt of IRB/IEC approval, the protocol **shall** be formally signed and approved by:
+Upon completion of all design, verification, and validation activities, and receipt of IRB/IEC approval, the protocol **SHALL** be formally signed and approved by:

 - Principal Investigator(s) or Study Director